joyboseroy/indus_decipher/README.md

   cross-site stability testing~~ **Done, see "The substitution graph upgrade" above** (though see the follow-up bullet above about Mohenjo-daro sample-size confound).
-- **Add real external control corpora** (Sumerian, Old Tamil, Vedic Sanskrit) to `analysis/entropy.py`'s comparisons via `external_control_entropy()`, replacing or supplementing the synthetic random/rigid controls, for a result directly comparable to Rao et al.'s original entropy figures.
+- **Add real external control corpora** ~~(Sumerian~~, Old Tamil, Vedic Sanskrit) to `analysis/entropy.py`'s comparisons via `external_control_entropy()`.
+Sumerian is done, see "Real external-language calibration" above, and it went well beyond a simple entropy comparison (order-3 gain, WUCS-style network statistics).
+Old Tamil and Vedic Sanskrit are still open, and are now higher-value than
+  before: with genuine Sumerian data showing how much the order-3 test's sample-size sensitivity matters, a second and third real language would help establish whether that sensitivity is a general property of the method or specific to Sumerian's particular structure.
 - ~~Implement Kneser-Ney smoothing~~ **Done, see "The dependency-order curve" above.** ~~Discount-sensitivity check~~ **Done, see the note right after "Order 3 is validated..." above.** One follow-up remains: